Query Parameters

 50

-The number of items to "skip" in the query, i.e. requests return count items, skipping the first offset items.
+The number of items to "skip" in the query.
+For example, a request returns count items after skipping the first offset items.

 Positive integer